varfco/help/en_US/attachments.delete.md

+This page allows you to delete an attachment.
 Just remember that you cannot undo this.
+The encrypted file will be removed from the disk.